jotpowers/College-Grads/README.md

 Then it grew to the point where I decided it probably needed to be crowdsourced, but the discussion was how.
 And now we have it on Github.
 Yes, I'll take pull requests.

 # tl;dr
-I've created that over in the (simple version)[simple.md] if you just want to get started.
+I've created that over in the [simple version](simple.md) if you just want to get started.
 This will give you 90% of the value at about 10% of the effort.

 # Overview
 I graduated so long ago that the basics of how to incorporate into corporate America are so second nature that I forget about all the questions I had at the time.
 So, here are the thoughts that I find myself distilling down for my RCGs when they join the team.